• Home

 Health care employment also continued its upward trend in December, rising by 21,000 jobs, including a gain of 16,000 in hospitals.
 Health care added an average of 34,000 jobs per month in 2025, down from an average monthly increase of 56,000 in 2024.

 Monster’s newly released 2026 Job Market Outlook also reflects these pockets of strength.
-Based on full-year 2025 job posting and job seeker data, the report shows employer demand remaining firm in health care, essential services, infrastructure-related roles, and skill-based jobs, even as other parts of the labor market slow.
+Based on full-year 2025 job postings and job seeker data, the report shows employer demand remaining firm in health care, essential services, infrastructure-related roles, and skill-based jobs, even as other parts of the labor market slow.

 ‘Hiring hasn’t stopped’

-As private payroll growth weakened throughout 2025 and hiring appetites diminished, I asked Daco whether he expects that trend to continue amid ongoing geopolitical uncertainty and tariff-related risks
+As private payroll growth weakened throughout 2025 and hiring appetites diminished, I asked Daco whether he expects that trend to continue amid ongoing geopolitical uncertainty and tariff-related risks.

 “Yes—barring a material improvement in policy clarity, I expect hiring restraint to persist,” he said.
 Private payroll growth has already slowed sharply as firms shift into cost-control mode, with geopolitical risks, tariff uncertainty, and elevated financing costs reinforcing that bias, he explained.